ngaisteve1/ATMConsole_With_OOP/README.md

 # ATMConsole_With_OOP
 Implemented Object-Oriented Programming like interface, class and object.

+#### Other Versions
-Note: Procedural version is available at https://github.com/ngaisteve1/ATMConsole_Without_OOP.
+- Procedural version is available at https://github.com/ngaisteve1/ATMConsole_Without_OOP.
 This procedual version will have lesser features compare to this OOP version.
+- Database and Entity Framework version - https://github.com/ngaisteve1/ATMConsole_WithDB

 ### Software Development Summary
 - Technology: C#